VedantBopardikar/Healthcare-Analytics/README.md

 # Healthcare-Analytics

 I have ingested the data using AWS S3 as datalake.
-Then I have using azure databricks to perform ETL as it is free.
+Then I have using Azure databricks to perform ETL as it is free.
 After making the necessary transformations I have stored the data into another bucket in AWS S3.

-Overview
+#Overview
 This project involves ingesting healthcare data into an AWS S3 data lake, performing ETL (Extract, Transform, Load) using Azure Databricks, and storing the transformed data back in AWS S3.

-How to Run
+#How to Run
-Import the two files I have attached in the repo.
+Download databricks community edition.
+Import the two files into databricks which I have attached in the repo.
 Use the Access key and secret access key that I have sent in the Email to run the script.